-Hoff-Barthelson Music School welcomes need-based financial aid applications for students of all ages and levels of advancement for the 2021-22 School Year and our 2021 Summer Arts Program (SAP) from families with household incomes up to four times (400%) of New York State’s 2020-21 Reduced Price Lunch Eligibility levels, as shown below:
+Hoff-Barthelson Music School welcomes need-based financial aid applications for students of all ages and levels of advancement for the 2021-22 School Year from families with household incomes up to four times (400%) of New York State’s 2020-21 Reduced Price Lunch Eligibility levels:

 Decisions regarding the amount of aid awarded are based on the amount of funds available, demonstrated financial need, and the number of applications received.
-Funding is limited; not every student with a demonstrated need is guaranteed to receive aid: early applications are encouraged.
+Funding is limited; not every student with a demonstrated need is guaranteed to receive aid.
+Early application is encouraged.

 - Contribution to the HBMS Community—An applicant’s contribution or potential contribution to the Hoff-Barthelson community is also a consideration.
 Factors impacting contribution to the Hoff-Barthelson community may include years or potential years of study at the school and/or active participation in classes, clubs, ensembles, festivals and other programs.

-For first time financial aid applicants, maximum award amounts are factored as percentages of total tuition, to a maximum of 40%, for those with the highest level of need.
+Maximum award amounts are factored as percentages of total tuition, to a maximum of 40%, for those with the highest level of need:

 We regret that financial aid awards are not available for adult classes offered in partnership with the Scarsdale Adult School, nor to our Summer Lessons program, which features already-reduced prices.

-Financial aid awards do not cover registration fees ($70 per student per year for private lesson students, $30 per year for students enrolling only in classes, clubs or ensembles for our academic year programs; $25 for SAP) nor materials fees ($49 per semester for private lesson students; $0 for SAP); these fees and the balance of tuition must be paid in full, or a payment plan must be established, prior to the beginning of the semester/SAP.
+Financial aid awards do not cover registration fees ($70 per student per year for private lesson students, $30 per year for students enrolling only in classes, clubs or ensembles for our academic year programs) nor materials fees ($49 per semester for private lesson students); these fees and the balance of tuition must be paid in full, or a payment plan must be established, prior to the start of instruction.

 The maximum term of academic year awards is two semesters within a single academic year, with awards divided equally between each.
 The maximum term for our Summer Arts Program is two two-week sessions.